Frequently Asked Questions about Electric Thermal Storage heat

 I thought electric heat was expensive.
 How is ETS different?

 Electric Thermal Storage heat uses off-peak electricity, which costs less to generate and deliver at night since demand is lower during those hours.
-Try our Estimated Savings tool or check with an ETS provider to see how much you could save with ETS heat!
+Check with an ETS provider to see how much you could save with ETS heat!

 What types of ETS heaters are available?